emmajanedrews/base-template/_posts/2017-12-15-happy-holidays-from-the-schuster-group.md

 We wanted to take some today to wish you all happy holidays and a happy New Year.
 Thank you all so much for your love and support over the years.

-Personally, I’m forever grateful for my amazing team. &nbsp;Right now, I’d like to reach out and thank each one of them, including:
+Personally, I’m forever grateful for my amazing team.
+Right now, I’d like to reach out and thank each one of them, including:

 * Andy Baker, licensed Realtor
 * Tim Lehman, licensed Realtor